Spring Caulking Checklist: Where to Reseal Your Home After Winter

 Protect Your Home from Water Damage, Drafts, and Costly Repairs

 At long last, spring has arrived.
-With winter behind you, it's time to take care of the maintenance your home needs to recover from months of harsh weather.
-Winter conditions can take a toll on your home's exterior, especially patios, driveways, and walkways.
-Freeze-thaw cycles cause concrete and masonry to expand and contract, which often leads to cracking.
-If left untreated, these cracks allow water to seep in, worsening the damage over time and potentially compromising structural stability.
-To help keep your home sealed and protected, here are the key areas inside and outside your home that should be inspected and resealed this spring.
+With winter behind you, it’s time to take care of the maintenance your home needs to recover from months of harsh weather.
+Winter conditions can take a toll on your home’s exterior, especially patios, driveways, walkways, and masonry surfaces.

 Exterior Areas to Inspect and Reseal